kriskw1999/ratatui-snake/README.md

 - `game`: Contains the game logic
 - `main`: Contains the TUI rendering logic and the main loop
-- `coord`: contains the `Coord` struct that represents a 2D coordinate
+- `collision_detection`: is an external lib that contains the collision detection logic

 ## Contributing